Get Involved!

 Advisor: Mr. Watts

-Students are selected in their Sophomore year after completing three semesters of science in the high school.
-Eligibility requires a science average of 85 in all semesters of high school science and an average of 80 in all semesters of high school math.
-Students must exhibit exemplary character, leadership and service.
+Students are selected in their 10th grade year after completing three semesters of science at the high school.
+Eligibility requires an average of 85 or higher in all semesters of high school science and an average of 80 or better in all semesters of high school math.
+Students must also exemplify exemplary character, leadership, and service.

 Pep Band